LyaskinaNat/Cuke-4_Framework-Step-By-Step/README.md

         </dependency>
 ```

-Note: It is suggested to use cucumber-picocontainer version same as cucumber.
+Note: It is suggested to use the same cucumber-picocontainer version as cucumber version.
 In our case it is 4.2.0
+We also need to create a new property **cucumber-picocontainer.version** inside <properties> tag of pom.xml where we specify
+picocontainer version:
 ```
     <properties>
         <cucumber.version>4.2.0</cucumber.version>